 The National Federation of Anglers organised its first ever canal All England on the Gloucester and Berkeley in September 1937.
 Little did the competitors imagine that just two years later the world would once again be at war and after the 1938 match, the All England Championships would not be held again until 1945.

-Nobody in the 700 strong field that day could match the performance of one particular Jones, namely Harold Jones.
-Harold, fishing for the County Palatine Anglers Association, won the prestigious title of All England Individual Champion.
-Harold drew peg K9 – the famous milk factory peg at Frampton.
+Nobody in the 700-strong field that day could match the performance of one particular Jones, namely Harold Jones.
+Fishing for the County Palatine Anglers Association, Harold won the prestigious title of All England Individual Champion.
+Harold drew peg K9, the famous milk factory peg at Frampton.
 Walking over the bridge he turned upstream and after 100 yards saw fish topping everywhere in his swim.
-He set up a short 11 foot rod, a special loaded float and a small size 18 round bend hook to 8x gut and waited for the all in.
+He set up a short 11-foot rod, a special loaded float and a small size 18 round bend hook to 8x gut and waited for the all in.

 The catches of fish fell much below the high standard that was expected and in three sections of the nine-mile stretch, 130 anglers failed to land a single fish.
-The total weight caught by all the teams was just over 464 lbs, not much more than 10 oz per man.
-That’s may be why the NFA did not hold another national on the Gloucester or other canal until 1963.
-It is interesting to note that in this All England, the only lady taking part out of a total field of 700 competitors was a Mrs Poole who fished for North Staffs A A.
+The total weight caught by all the teams was just over 464lbs, not much more than 10oz per man.